foxnewsnetwork/rental_market_flutter/journal/ch21-product-detail-page-design.md

 Some questions to ask:

-Q: What should I do with the now missing page tags?
+Q: What should I do with the now missing page tags`?

 Q: Where should I put additional details on payment terms